habedi/element-0/examples/README.md

 ## Examples

-This directory contains examples of how to use Element 0.
+This directory contains various examples of using Element 0, including both running Element 0 code and using its interpreter from Zig via the FFI.

 ### Element 0 Examples

-The `elz/` directory contains examples of Element 0 code (`.elz` files).
+The [elz](elz) directory contains examples of Element 0 code (`.elz` files).
 You can run them using the `elz` interpreter.

 For example, to run the factorial example: